SumianVoice/node_update/README.md

 core.register_node("my_mod:node_name", {
 	_on_node_update = function(pos, cause, user, data)
 		return
-			true or false or nil, --> change payload, or bool for whether to propagate true or false or nil --> true if this node has changed and should not have more callbacks run end,
+			true or false or nil, --> whether to propagate to adjacent nodes true or false or nil --> true if this node has changed and should not have more callbacks run end,
 })